Creating Aspects (Cirrus)

-Cirrus is an infrastructure for Aspect-oriented Programming (AOP) using the Elements compiler, available in all four languages.
+Cirrus is an infrastructure for Aspect-Oriented Programming (AOP) using the Elements compiler, available in all languages except Go.

 Functionality that otherwise would need to be reimplemented in various places across an application or framework can be encapsulated in reusable form and maintained in a single place.
 Elements allows developers both to reuse existing aspects written by third parties or included with the compiler’s standard aspect library, as well as to create their own aspects.

-Aspects can only be implemented using the .NET platform.
+Aspects can only be implemented using the .NET platform (using any of the OOP languages in Elements).
 They can then be applied to code for any of the four platforms, .NET, Cocoa, Java and Island.

-Aspects can be applied in all four languages, using the same syntax as for regular attributes.
+Aspects can be applied in all languages except Go, using the same syntax as for regular attributes.
 On Oxygene and C# this is done by enclosing the aspect name in square brackets (

-[SomeAspect]), in Swift by prefixing it with an "at" symbol (
+[SomeAspect]), in Swift and Java by prefixing it with an "at" symbol (

 @SomeAspect), and in Mercury using angle brackets (